vladimir-dabic/all-locations/README.md

 # All Locations

-Represents small react Application that shows fragment bigger APP.
+Represents small react Application that shows one fragment of the bigger APP.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).